e-democracy/backup/README.md

 ## Script

 Copy `example.env` to `.env` and edit as needed.
-The first word of each variable in `.env` specifies the environment that variable applies to.
+The first word of each variable name in `.env` specifies the environment that variable applies to.

 ## Logging